TylerAudet/722/README.md

 VALIDATION_STRINGENCY=SILENT \
 REMOVE_DUPLICATES=true
 done

+#M=  Where to put summary statistics
+#VALIDATION_STRINGENCY=SILENT Improves performance because it doesn't read through unecessary information in the bam file
+#REMOVE_DUPLICATES=true Tells picard to not keep duplicates after it finds them
 ````

 Afterwards my coverage looks like this:

 ***S2F.pdf![image](https://user-images.githubusercontent.com/77504755/113308302-07695e00-92d4-11eb-838f-c6b4c95d68d4.png)

 There still appears to be reads over 200x, but fewer.
-This step also reduced coverage by quite a bit, with far ewer reads close to the 200x mark.
+This step also reduced coverage by quite a bit, with far fewer reads close to the 200x mark.

+### Combining samples ###

+At this stage I combined my replicates and sexes together for each treatment.
+I also begin only working with my control (C) and SSD reversed (E) treatments.
+Comparisons between sexes will be done at a later time to look for sexual conflict, and comparison of the large (L) and small (S) flies will also be done at another time.
+For the purposes of this pipeline I am looking at how SSD-reversal flies compare to the previous finding of Turner et al., (2011).
+So here I merge my replicates and sexes.
+I use the same code that I used to merge my two sequences from Genome Quebec above.
+This time hoever I first put all replicate 1 samples in /run1 and replicate 2 in /run2 and merge.
+I then put all males in /run1 and all females in /run2 and merge.
+I now have just two samples: C and E.

 ### Adding in read groups ###